 When does aliasing occur?

-One of the first steps in digital signal processing is Sampling.
+As we saw earlier in this DSP course, one of the first steps in digital signal processing is Sampling.
 Sampling is one of the most important steps in the long chain of processes involved in the conversion of an analog signal into a digital one.
 It involves multiplying a continuous-time signal with a discrete set of inputs.
 The values are said to be ‘sampled’ at the instants where the discrete signals exist.
 The contention is that these small samples of the main signal should be enough to re-create the original version.

 And in theory, that is entirely possible.
 But, and that’s a big but.
 Only and only if the sampling process meets specific criteria, this criterion is Fs>=2Fm.
 That is, the sampling frequency should be equal to or greater than twice the maximum frequency component of the continuous-time signal.
 When the sampling frequency is exactly equal to twice the maximum frequency component, it is known as the Nyquist rate.